awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 This could be because the cluster was created with one set of AWS credentials \(from an IAM user or role\), and kubectl is using a different set of credentials\.

 When an Amazon EKS cluster is created, the IAM entity \(user or role\) that creates the cluster is added to the Kubernetes RBAC authorization table as the administrator \(with `system:master` permissions\)\.
 Initially, only that IAM user can make calls to the Kubernetes API server using kubectl\.
-For more information, see [Managing Users or IAM Roles for your Cluster](add-user-role.md)\.
-Also, the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) uses the AWS SDK for Go to authenticate against your Amazon EKS cluster\.
+For more information, see [Managing users or IAM roles for your cluster](add-user-role.md)\.
+Also, the [AWS IAM authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) uses the AWS SDK for Go to authenticate against your Amazon EKS cluster\.
 If you use the console to create the cluster, you must ensure that the same IAM user credentials are in the AWS SDK credential chain when you are running kubectl commands on your cluster\.

 If you install and configure the AWS CLI, you can configure the IAM credentials for your user\.
-If the AWS CLI is configured properly for your user, then the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) can find those credentials as well\.
+If the AWS CLI is configured properly for your user, then the [AWS IAM authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) can find those credentials as well\.
 For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.

 If you assumed a role to create the Amazon EKS cluster, you must ensure that kubectl is configured to assume the same role\.
 Use the following command to update your kubeconfig file to use an IAM role\.
 For more information, see [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md)\.